shohei-mochizuki/challenge12-sql-employment-data-controller/README.md

 [QUESTIONS](#questions)

 ## INSTALLATION
-### HEROKU
-If you use the application on Heroku, no installation is needed.
-Go to the webpage directly: [https://shohei-easynotetaker.herokuapp.com/](https://shohei-easynotetaker.herokuapp.com/)
-### LOCAL COMPUTER
-If you'd like to use the application on your local computer, follow the guidelines below:<br>
 This application requires 1.JavaScript, 2.Node.JS (version 16, not the latest) and 3.Node package manager to run.
 In a blank folder, please put necessary files (please refer to the TESTS section for the details) and open the command line.
 In the command line, move to this folder and then type "npm install".
 Make sure that a folder called "node_modules" and a file called package-lock.json are created.
-This application uses the following libraries: express and uuid.
-Type "npm start" in the command line and you'll see a  message "App listening at http://localhost:3001 🚀".
-Go to a web browser and type this URL.
+This application uses the following libraries:
+* inquirer (version 8.2.4) and its add-on (maxlength input prompt)
+* mysql2
+* console.table

 ## USAGE
 On the landing page, click the "Get Started" button to go to the note section.
 Once you're in the note section, you can see saved notes on the left-hand side of the page and new note creation section on the right-hand side.